.NET HELP

 Introduction of IronPDF Library

 IronPDF is a PDF library for .NET developers, offering a comprehensive solution for creating, editing, and managing PDF documents directly within .NET applications.
-It simplifies the PDF generation process by allowing developers to convert HTML, CSS, JavaScript, and images into PDFs.
+It simplifies the PDF generation process by allowing developers to convert HTML into PDFs, CSS, JavaScript, and images into PDFs.
 IronPDF supports a variety of .NET frameworks and project types, including web, desktop, and console applications, across multiple operating systems such as Windows, Linux, and macOS.

 Beyond PDF creation, IronPDF provides capabilities for editing PDFs, setting properties and security, working with PDF forms, and extracting content.
 It's designed to meet the needs of developers looking for a reliable tool to integrate PDF functionality into their .NET projects.